-- A. Amounts available under unused letters of credit as of 31 Deceber 2022 are NT\$7,850 thousand. - B. Notes payable used as security for borrowings, processing and research and development that has not be recovered for cancellation as of 31 Deceber 2022 are NT\$448,000 thousand. - C. In July 2016, the Securities and Futures Investor Protection Centre (hereinafter referred to as the "SFIPC") filed a class action lawsuit on behalf of the Company's investors against the Company's former Chairman for his unauthorized investment in Suzhou Shangbang Optoelectronics Co., Ltd. without the approval of the Board of Directors, on the ground that the financial statements for the period from the fourth quarter of 2010 to the second quarter of 2012 were false and omitted and claimed for the Company for joint and several liability.
+- (1).
+Amounts available under unused letters of credit as of 31 Deceber 2023 are NT\$1,731 thousand. - (2).
+Notes payable used as security for borrowings, processing and research and development that has not be recovered for cancellation as of 31 Deceber 2023 are NT\$448,000 thousand. - (3).
+In July 2016, the Securities and Futures Investor Protection Centre (hereinafter referred to as the "SFIPC") filed a class action lawsuit on behalf of the Company's investors against the Company's former Chairman for his unauthorized investment in Suzhou Shangbang Optoelectronics Co., Ltd. without the approval of the Board of Directors, on the ground that the financial statements for the period from the fourth quarter of 2010 to the second quarter of 2012 were false and omitted and claimed for the Company for joint and several liability.
 According to the Company's assessment, the investment in Shangbang Co. was a personal wrongdoing of the former chairman in breach of his appointment and there were no false and omission in the financial statements.
 Given that Shangbang was not invested by the Company, the basis of the claim against the Company did not exist.
 The lawsuit was dismissed by the Taiwan Taichung District Court on 25 October 2018, which ruled against the SFIPC.
-However, the SFIPC filed an appeal on 26 December 2018, and on 27 May 2020, the Taiwan High Court Taichung Branch Court ruled that the Company and the other appellees were liable for a total compensation of \$62,248 thousand.
-On 16 June 2020, the Company's attorney filed an appeal to the Taiwan High Court against the ruling of the second trial, which was inconsistent with the interpretation of the law and the findings of fact.
-As the appellees in the second trial and the SFIPC have filed appeals in the third trial, based on the objective facts, the Supreme Court will most likely to annul the ruling of the second trial and order for a retrial.
-Therefore, the original ruling against the Company and others in the second trial will cease to exist and the legal position will be reverted to that of the first trial in which the Court ruled against the SFIPC.
+However, the SFIPC filed an appeal on 26 December 2018, and on 27 May 2020, the Taiwan High Court Taichung Branch Court ruled that the Company and the other appellees were liable for a compensation.
+On 16 June 2020, the Company's attorney filed an appeal to the Taiwan High Court against the ruling of the second trial.
+The Supreme Court ruled on November 15, 2023 reversed the judgment of the original second trial, which held the

+Company and the other appellees liable for additional interest in compensation, and remanded the case to the Taiwan Taichung Branch of the Taiwan High Court.
+As of the date of the financial statements submission, the litigation is still ongoing, and the outcome of the case is not yet known.
+Therefore, it is not possible to ascertain the exact amount of compensation that may be sought or awarded.
 As at the reporting date of the financial statements, the litigation is still in progress hence the result of the case is not confirmed and it is not possible to predict the exact amount of compensation that may be claimed or awarded.